Colors (1988 film): Box office

-Colors earned over $46 million in its domestic release.
+Colors grossed over $46 million in the United States and Canada.

 Critical reception

 Colors received both praise and criticism.
-The film has a 75% rating on Rotten Tomatoes based on 40 reviews, with the consensus; "Colors takes a hard-hitting yet nuanced look at urban gang violence, further elevated by strong performances from a pair of well-matched leads."
+The film has a 76% rating on Rotten Tomatoes based on 41 reviews, with the consensus; "Colors takes a hard-hitting yet nuanced look at urban gang violence, further elevated by strong performances from a pair of well-matched leads."
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 15 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Janet Maslin of The New York Times stated that it "has a superb eye for the poisonous flowering of gang culture amid ghetto life, and an ear to match; along with brilliant cinematography by Haskell Wexler, it's also got a fierce, rollicking sense of motion."

-Roger Ebert hailed it as "a special movie – not just a police thriller, but a movie that has researched gangs and given some thought to what it wants to say about them."
+Roger Ebert gave the film 3 out of 4 stars, hailing it as "a special movie – not just a police thriller, but a movie that has researched gangs and given some thought to what it wants to say about them."

 The Washington Posts critics, Desson Howe and Hal Hinson were split, with Howe stating that Hopper "covers the mayhem with unadorned, documentary immediacy that transcends otherwise formulaic cop-fare" and Hinson stating that it "must be the least incendiary film about gang life ever made."

 One of the more negative reviews of the film appeared on the BBC's Ceefax service, on which critic Louise Hart remarked: "The main weakness of the film is that it concentrates far less on the street gangs than on the growing relationship between the two cops."

+The film provoked controversy from several groups.
+The NAACP accused the film of promoting racist stereotypes, and asked for the film's release to be delayed.
+Figures such as Wanda Coleman made similar accusations, with Coleman criticizing the film for not mentioning white flight or systemic racism in relation to the gang violence depicted in the film's plot.
+The Guardian Angels, a civilian crime-fighting group, protested the film outside of Penn's estate, with West Coast director Scott McKeown saying the film would "act as a recruitment vehicle for real gangs by glorifying them".
+The Los Angeles County Sheriff’s Department also protested the film's release, with several individuals arrested at theaters showing the film due to misdemeanor charges of disturbing the peace and alcohol violations, and police monitoring theaters.
+Three Southland theaters canceled their exhibition contracts for the film, and similar protests along with police monitoring took place in Chicago, Detroit and Miami.
+United Press International compared the controversy to the controversies of films such as The Public Enemy and Rebel Without a Cause.

+Home media

+The film was released on video cassette by Orion Home Video on November 17, 1988 with an additional seven minutes of footage added.